-Jazz history is full of incredible jazz saxophonists, but deciding on the best saxophone players of all time requires some thought and reflection.
-The jazz saxophonists on this list brought (or are still bringing) something unique to the jazz world.
+Jazz history is full of incredible jazz saxophonists, but deciding on the best saxophone players of all time requires some serious thought and reflection!
+The jazz saxophonists on this list brought (or still bring) something unique to the jazz world.

-If you play jazz saxophone and want to take your shot at becoming one of the great saxophonists in the scene, then check out the Learn Jazz Standards Inner Circle!
+If you play jazz saxophone and want to become one of the great saxophonists in the scene, check out the Learn Jazz Standards Inner Circle!
 There’s no better place to be if you want to seriously improve your jazz chops and saxophone playing.

 The Inner Circle has incredible jazz resources and a saxophone-specific course designed to help you become the best jazz saxophone player you can be.